-- 1. For structures assigned to Seismic Design Category B, values of R, $\Delta{\theta} \Omega{0}$ and C{d} shall be permitted to be based on the seismic force-resisting system being used to achieve the required strengthening. - 2.
-For structures assigned to Seismic Design Category C or D, values of R, A{θ} Ω{0} and C{d} shall be permitted to be based on the seismic force-resisting system being used to achieve the required strengthening, provided that when the strengthening is complete, the strengthened structure will not have an extreme weak story irregularity defined as Type 5b in ASCE 7, Table 12.3-2. - 3.
-For structures assigned to Seismic Design Category E, values of R, $\Delta{\theta} \Omega{0}$ and C{d} shall be permitted to be based on the seismic force-resisting system being used to achieve the required strengthening, provided that when the strengthening is complete, the strengthened structure will not have an extreme soft story, a weak story, or an extreme weak story irregularity defined, respectively, as Types 1b, 5a and 5b in ASCE 7, Table 12.3-2. - 4.
-For retrofit systems involving different seismic force-resisting systems in the same direction within the same story, resisting elements are permitted to be designed using the least value of R for the different structural systems found in each independent line of resistance if the following conditions are met: (1) The building is assigned to Risk Category I or II (2) The building height is no more than four stories above grade plane, and (3) the seismic force-resisting systems of the retrofitted building comprise only wood structural panel shear walls, steel moment-resisting frames, steel cantilever columns, and steel braced frames.
-Values for C_d and Ω0 shall be consistent with the R value used. - 5.
-With reference to ASCE 7 Table 12.2-1, building height limitations on certain seismic force-resisting systems are not applicable where those systems are used only for retrofit of target stories.
+1. For structures assigned to Seismic Design Category B, values of R, Ω_0 and C_d shall be permitted to be based on the seismic force-resisting system being used to achieve the required strengthening.

+2. For structures assigned to Seismic Design Category C or D, values of R, Ω_0 and C_d shall be permitted to be based on the seismic force-resisting system being used to achieve the required strengthening, provided that when the strengthening is complete, the strengthened structure will not have an extreme weak story irregularity defined as Type 5b in ASCE 7, Table 12.3-2.

+3. For structures assigned to Seismic Design Category E, values of R, Ω_0 and C_d shall be permitted to be based on the seismic force-resisting system being used to achieve the required strengthening, provided that when the strengthening is complete, the strengthened structure will not have an extreme soft story, a weak story, or an extreme weak story irregularity defined, respectively, as Types 1b, 5a and 5b in ASCE 7, Table 12.3-2.

-Commentary: More than one of the exceptions to Section 403.3 can apply in a single building.
-Added Exception 4 implements the SEAONC recommendation to allow retrofit schemes that involve different structural systems on different lines.
-Without this exception, a retrofit using an intermediate or ordinary steel frame along one line and wood structural panels elsewhere would be forced to over-design the wood elements.
-Exception 5 recognizes that height limits applicable when certain structural systems are used for a whole building should not apply when the same system is used only within a single story.
-In this regard, Exception 5 is like Exceptions 1 through 3, in that it decouples the design of the new retrofit system from non-conforming conditions in the existing structure.
-Where applicable, the allowance for a capped base shear coefficient in ASCE 7
+4. For retrofit systems involving different seismic force-resisting systems in the same direction within the same story, resisting elements are permitted to be designed using the least value of R for the different structural systems found in each independent line of resistance if all of the following conditions are met:

+4.1.
+The building is assigned to Risk Category I or II.

+4.2.
+The building height is no more than four stories above grade plane.

+4.3.
+The seismic force-resisting systems of the retrofitted building comprise only wood structural panel shear walls, steel moment-resisting frames, steel cantilever columns and steel braced frames.
+Values for C_d and Ω_0 shall be consistent with the R value used.

+5. With reference to ASCE 7 Table 12.2-1, ordinary intermediate and special steel systems, and all light-frame systems shall be permitted without limitation where those systems are used only for retrofit to comply with the requirements of this chapter.

-Section 12.8.1.3 may be applied so that the value of $0.75S{DS}$, including the 75 percent factor allowed by Chapter A4 Section A403.3, need not be taken greater than 1.00.
+Commentary: Where applicable, the allowance for a capped base shear coefficient in ASCE 7 Section 12.8.1.3 may be applied so that the value of $0.75S{DS}$, including the 75 percent factor allowed by Chapter A4 Section A403.3, need not be taken greater than 1.00.